Lucas-Hughes/terraform/README.md

 <!-- BEGIN_TF_DOCS -->

-# Terraform AWS Compute Composite Modules
+# Terraform AWS GitLab-Runner Composite Modules
 The modules contained in this directory are comprised of multiple other resources/module blocks in order to create a reusable service.

 It supports creating:

-- AMI lifecycle using lambdas
-- EC2 backed database
+- EC2 hosted GitLab Runner

 #### Requirements